cloud-gov/cg-site/_pages/pages/documentation/cloud-gov-setup.md

     - federalist web
     - federalist builder
     - federalist build containers
-- Federalist External Domain
+- Pages External Domain

 ### Creating a GitHub OAuth Application

-Federalist requires a GitHub OAuth application in order to work.
-The OAuth application should be setup under the GitHub organization that is deploying Federalist (e.g., the 18F org for any instance of Federalist used by 18F).
+Pages requires a GitHub OAuth application in order to work.
+The OAuth application should be setup under the GitHub organization that is deploying Pages (e.g., the 18F org for any instance of Pages used by 18F).

 Adding an application is done within an organization's settings.
 Navigate to `Settings > Developer Settings > OAuth Applications`.
 Fill out all of the necessary fields.
-Make sure that the authorization URL is set to Federalist's OAuth authorization URL, e.g. `https://federalist.18f.gov/auth`.
+Make sure that the authorization URL is set to Pages's OAuth authorization URL, e.g. `https://federalist.18f.gov/auth`.

 When the application is created, save the client and secret keys to add to the